abdullah-alshaye/abdullah/_pages/about.md

 - Master of Arts (M.A.) in Mathematics (Applied Mathematics) from University *of* Wisconsin, 2013 - 2015.
 - Master of Science (M.Sc.) in Engineering Mechanics from University *of* Wisconsin, 2012 - 2013.
 - Master of Science (M.Sc.) in Mechanical Engineering from University *of* Wisconsin, 2011 - 2012.
-- Bachelor of Science (B.Sc.) in Mechanical Engineering from University *of* Wisconsin, 2004 - 2008.
+- Bachelor of Science (B.Sc.) in Mechanical Engineering from Kuwait University, 2004 - 2008.

 ## <i class="fas fa-fw fa-chart-bar" aria-hidden="true"></i> Research Experience
 {: #Research_Experience }